-He said: “I was eating the wrong things and not exercising enough.
+“I was eating the wrong things and not exercising enough.
 I lead a typical sedentary lifestyle

 “Now I have literally changed everything that I eat – I stopped having takeaways, no more cream cakes, pies and pastries.
 Now I try to eat healthier.”